A4: Main page

 - The facilities agreement ( appendix A4:1)

 - The model constitution for the local Negotiating and Consultative Committee (NCC) or office equivalent ( appendix A4:2)

-- The constitution for the Joint Negotiating and Consultative Committee (JNCC) ( appendix A4:3)
+- The constitution for the Joint Negotiating and Consultative Committee (JNCC) and General Purpose Committee (GPC) ( appendix A4:3)

 - The right to access to the Chief Executive and attendance of additional members of the TUS at JNCC meetings ( appendix A4:4)